Giambologna: Work

 Giambologna became well known for a fine sense of action and movement, and a refined, differentiated surface finish.

 Among his celebrated works are the Mercury (of which he did four versions), poised on one foot, supported by a zephyr.
 The god raises one arm to point heavenwards in a gesture borrowed from the repertory of classical rhetoric that is characteristic of Giambologna's style.

-In his Abduction of a Sabine Woman (1574–82), a marble sculpture which is featured prominently in the Loggia dei Lanzi in Florence's Piazza della Signoria.
-This impressive sculpture which includes three full figures was carved from a single piece of marble.
+His marble sculpture Abduction of a Sabine Woman (1574–1582) is featured prominently in the Loggia dei Lanzi in Florence's Piazza della Signoria.
+This sculpture, which includes three full figures, was carved from a single piece of marble.
 Giambologna carved it without a subject in mind, and the name Abduction of a Sabine Woman was given after it was in place in the Loggia.
-The sculpture was produced for Francesco de’ Medici, Grand Duke of Tuscany.
+The sculpture was produced for Francesco I de' Medici, Grand Duke of Tuscany.
 Another of his marbles, Hercules Slaying a Centaur was also placed in the Loggia dei Lanzi in 1599.

 Giambologna's several depictions of Venus established a canon of proportions for the female figure, and set reference models for representation of the goddess that were influential for two generations of sculptors in Italy and Northern Europe.

 He created allegories strongly promoting Medicean political propaganda, such as Florence Triumphant over Pisa and, less overtly, Samson Slaying a Philistine, for Francesco de' Medici (1562).
 The latter marble was made for a Medici fountain, its dramatic composition fitting its violent subject from whichever direction it is viewed.
 It is the only large marble work by Giambologna to have left Florence.
 It was given to the Duke of Lerma, then to Charles, Prince of Wales, at the time of negotiations for the Spanish Match; it was given by George III to Sir Thomas Worsley, at Hovingham Hall, Norfolk; it was purchased in 1953 for the Victoria and Albert Museum through the Art Fund.